Convert AVCHD to MP4 on Windows: 3 Methods

 - Copy MTS files out of the nested AVCHD tree into a flat folder on your drive.

-- Open a clip in Clipchamp.
+- Open a clip in Clipchamp (built into Windows 11).

 - Trim the timeline to the segment you need.